zhangzhenning/learngit/readme.txt

 Git tracks changes of file.
 Git is better than Svn.
 Git online.
-Creating a new branch is quick and simple
+Creating a new branch is quick and simple. a.